apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 Since posting this guide, I've been often asked something like, "OneCity seems great, but who else is electable, urbanist, and progressive?"
 As I see it, there are three main ways you can approach that question:

 1. Fill your ballot with the two left-urbanist parties: OneCity and Forward.
-2. Go with progressive candidate slate endorsed by the Vancouver & District Labour Council.
+2. Go with a progressive candidate slate endorsed by the Vancouver & District Labour Council.
 3. Mix those two strategies, doing research to make some judgement calls about electability and who counts as "housing focused enough" to make your ballot.

 Below are <a href="/images/2022/example-ballots-2022.png">example ballots</a> for these three approaches.